Strategic Defence of the Parity Accord

 Its status as a constitutional genus is supported by its demonstrated structural transferability through companion frameworks developed for:

-As clarified in the FAQ (Q4), this dual capacity defines Paritary as a systemic constitutional model rather than a context-specific solution: it is structurally transferable across constitutional systems, but retrofitting is possible only where constitutional authority can accept binding parity constraints.
+As clarified in the FAQ, Paritary’s dual capacity defines it as a systemic constitutional model rather than a context-specific solution.
+It is structurally transferable across constitutional systems, but retrofitting is possible only where constitutional authority can accept binding parity constraints.

 Where sovereignty remains legally unconstrained or unilaterally reversible, parity cannot be entrenched without prior constitutional reform.
 This limitation does not weaken the model; it defines the constitutional conditions under which non-domination is legally possible.